SiliconLabs/java_packet_trace_library/README.md

 # How do I build this library?

-You should build it using gradle via:
+You can build it using gradle via:
 ```
 ./gradlew all
 ```